 Pac-12/Mountain West Poaching Penalties & Fees

 That is a lot of money.
-However, the former Pac-12 teams that left the league paid a $65 million settlement to Washington State and Oregon State.
+However, the former Pac-12 teams that left the conference paid a $65 million settlement to Washington State and Oregon State.
 The Pac-12 will also have $190 million in future revenue.
 So the cash is there.

 For more Group of Five coverage, follow us on Facebook and Twitter.